 This is when he got a call from a poultry supplier that would change the trajectory of Truett Cathy’s career…

-The Original Chicken Sandwich
+How the Original Chick-Fil-A Chicken Sandwich Was Created

 The poultry supplier that called Cathy had just fulfilled a large order for a local airline.
 The airline had size requirements for each cut of chicken, as it had to fit into a small enough meal to fit on the plane for each passenger.

 Certain cuts were too large for the airline, so the owner was looking to offload the remaining chicken as quickly as possible before it went bad.